Oil drops on higher inventories, weak U.S. stock markets

 Following Saudi Arabia, Kuwait also lowered its official selling price to Asia for October, to counter slower demand.

-Reporting by Bozorgmehr Sharafedin in London and Aaron Sheldrick in Tokyo; Editing by Susan Fenton and David Evans
+Reporting by Bozorgmehr Sharafedin in London and Aaron Sheldrick in Tokyo; Editing by David Evans and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.